-Planned Corrective Action: The District will implement all of the recommended corrective actions including monitoring deposits daily, notifying the bank when large deposits are expected to arrive, and reducing the balance in the accounts to below the FDIC insurance limits.
+Status of Planned Corrective Action: The District implemented all of the recommended corrective actions including monitoring deposits daily, notifying the bank when large deposits are expected to arrive, and reducing the balance in the accounts to below the FDIC insurance limits.
+The District's deposits were fully collateralized by FDIC insurance or pledged collateral at September 30, 2023.